 This Psalm is made up of only two strophes [sections].
 In the original Hebrew, it has a two beat (two major accent) rhythm in five of its first six lines (or half-lines as they are printed in the Hebrew text).

-The second strophe (which also has the pattern A-B; B-C) expands on the idea of standing to bless God by including the action of lifting up the hands for this blessing.
-Standing with hands raised was a standard position of prayer in the Biblical period (see historical notes).
+The second strophe (which also has the pattern A, B, B', C) expands on the idea of standing to bless God by including the action of lifting up the hands for this blessing.
+Standing with hands raised was a standard position of prayer in the Biblical period (see Historical Notes).
 It was also used for pronouncing a blessing, as is still done today in the priestly blessing.
 This priestly blessing (Num.
 6:24-26) is alluded to in the last two lines.
 The parallel thought in the two halves of this strophe is pronouncing a blessing: in the first half by the worshippers, in the second half by the speaker, who is pronouncing a blessing in the name of the Lord.